SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/node/prometheus/controllers/prometheus_metrics_controller.md

 ### Description

-The PrometheusMetricsController class allows you to create services that expose the **"/metrics"** and **"/metricsandreset"** routes for Prometheus to obtain performance metrics.
+The PrometheusMetricsController class allows you to create controllers that expose the **"/metrics"** and **"/metricsandreset"** routes for Prometheus to obtain performance metrics.

 #### Configuration parameters